 - A Georgia DUI conviction can negatively impact a person for many years, especially financially.
 Not only can insurance premiums cost much more, but a criminal conviction for a DUI can stop someone from getting a job, prevent admission to certain schools, not qualify for certain financial scholarships, and fail the criteria for earning a professional license.

-- If your child is convicted for DUI, the conviction will be on your child’s criminal history FOREVER.
+- If your child is convicted of DUI, the conviction will be on your child’s criminal history FOREVER.
 Convictions do not age off or drop off a person’s criminal history.

 - A conviction for a DUI is not eligible for expungement under Georgia law.

-- If your child fails to request an administrative license suspension hearing within ten business days of the arrest, or loses that hearing, he or she will be unable to drive legally for a number of months, possibly a year or more.
+- If your child fails to request an administrative license suspension hearing within 30 days of the arrest or loses that hearing, he or she will be unable to drive legally for a number of months, possibly a year or more.

 If you want to discuss the options for a child or loved one that has been charged with DUI, call the experienced Georgia DUI attorneys at Chestney & Sullivan.
 We are available 24 hours a day, 7 days a week to discuss your child’s case.
 Contact us at 404.816.8777